danielabmartins/devops-24-25-1241902/CA1/README.md

 This experience has not only strengthened my understanding of build automation tools but also highlighted the importance of picking the right tool for the job based on project requirements and team skills.
 With this insight, I will now make better decisions in the future to ensure the best possible management of software development projects.

+---

+### Conclusion
+This DevOps project helped me get a better grasp of version control and build tools.
+I got hands-on with Git, tried out Mercurial as an alternative, and learned how to use Gradle for automating tasks.
+I also converted a basic tutorial app to Gradle and compared it with Maven, which gave me a solid understanding of how these tools make development more efficient and easier to manage.